 I grew up influenced by gardening and nature.
 Picking elderberries with my Grandma.
 Visiting the annual village country show (with all the humongous homegrown veggies) with my Grandad.
 Plus many happy weekends in the garden with my family growing plants, digging ponds, and building the biggest piles of leaves.
 No doubt these experiences have fostered my love of the outdoors and appreciation for nature.
 And I want to give my own children the same appreciation and respect for nature.
+I know a lot of friends who don’t have the space for gardening outside though.
+But that’s okay there are loads of options that people can do to help them grow things inside.
+For example, you could start using an LED grow light to help (if this is something that interests you then you can check out something like this source: 420proguide.com/best-led-grow-lights/).

 Top 5 benefits of gardening with children

 In today’s busy world it might seem impossible to find time to garden.
 But time spent together in the garden is setting your children up well in so many ways.
-There are loads of great reasons to get outside with your children (grandchildren, neices, nephews, neighbours, friends…..) but here are my top 5:
+There are loads of great reasons to get outside with your children (grandchildren, neices, nephews, neighbors, friends…..) but here are my top 5:

 1. Connecting and appreciating nature